amalini10j/Covid19-Data-Analysis/README.md

 ![Age_covid19_data_analysis](/Images/Age_Distribution.png)

-- The model was run with the following features after dropping age column: patient_type, sex, intubed, pneumonia, pregnancy, diabetes, copd, asthma, inmsupr, hypertension, other_disease, cardiovascular, obesity, renal_chronic, tobacco, contact_other_covid, icu
+- The model was run with the following features after dropping age column: patient_type, sex, intubed, pneumonia, pregnancy, diabetes, copd, asthma, inmsupr, hypertension, other_disease, cardiovascular, obesity, renal_chronic, tobacco, contact_other_covid, icu.
 - The initial output of the feature importance of the ML model revealed that there is a strong positive correlation between the target variable and the features - patient_type, pneumonia, covid_res, intubed, contact_other_covid (Refer screen below)

 ![Features_covid19_data_analysis](/Images/Feature_imp_target_death.png)

-- Since the above correlations are obvious, these columns were dropped from the feature list
+- Since the above correlations are obvious, these columns were dropped from the feature list .
-- This modeling was not intended to study the relation of gender to covid deaths and hence sex was also dropped from the feature list
+- This modeling was not intended to study the relation of gender to covid deaths and hence sex was also dropped from the feature list.
 - The modeling was not intended to study the relation of icu admission to covid deaths as this too has an obvious positive correlation and hence icu was also dropped.
-- The final feature list consisted of only the variables associated with underlying medical conditions like  -  pregnancy, diabetes, copd, asthma, inmsupr, hypertension, cardiovascular, obesity, renal_chronic, tobacco, contact_other_covid
+- The final feature list consisted of only the variables associated with underlying medical conditions like  -  pregnancy, diabetes, copd, asthma, inmsupr, hypertension, cardiovascular, obesity, renal_chronic, tobacco, contact_other_covid.
-- The dataset fed into the ML model was filtered to have only the records of patients who were covid positive
+- The dataset fed into the ML model was filtered to have only the records of patients who were covid positive.

 **THE FOLLOWING MODELS WERE TRIED FOR DEATH PREDICTION AND FEATURE IMPORTANCE**

 ### Balanced Random Forest Classifier Model

-- The accuracy of this model was 67% and hence we needed to try out other models
+- The accuracy of this model was 67% and hence we needed to try out other models.

 ![Random_Forest_Accuracy](/Images/RandomForest_Accuracy.png)

 - However the feature importance gave a good results as shown below
 ![Feature_Importance_RandomForest](/Images/Feature_imp_RandomForest.png)

-- Due to low accuracy, the CatBoost classifier was tried out
+- Due to low accuracy, the CatBoost classifier was tried out.

 ### Cat Boost Classifier Model with 10 iterations